All Episodes

 A combination of factors has spurred the veteran meteorologist William Gray of Colorado State University to boost his predictions for the 2008 Atlantic hurricane season.

-These elements include an early tropical cyclone season in the deep tropics, hurricane enhancing ocean surface warming in the eastern and central tropical Pacific, and a low pressure patterns at sea level in the tropical Atlantic.
+These elements include an early tropical cyclone season in the deep tropics, hurricane-enhancing ocean surface warming in the eastern and central tropical Pacific, and low pressure patterns at sea level in the tropical Atlantic.

-Gray predicted that uh now predicts there'll be 17 named storms this season rather than 15.
+Gray predicted that, or now predicts there'll be 17 named storms this season rather than 15.

-Dr. Gray is calling for very active season.
+Dr. Gray is calling for a very active season.

 So what Dr. Gray is saying is that there is a 57% chance that no hurricane will make U.S. landfall.